jnewblanc/sog/README.md

 3. Install python modules in requirement.txt

 ### To play ###
-1. Open two command windows / shells
+1. Run the server
+   1. Run the server script in sog/bin OR
-2. In a command shell 1:
+   2. Open a command shell and run:
 ```cd to sog/sog
 python server.py
 ```
+2. Run the client
+   1. Run the client script in sob/bin OR
-3. In command shell #2:
+   2. Open a command shell and run:
 ```cd sog/sog
 python client.py
 ```